1958 Miles: Live performance

 The live portion of the album was recorded in the Persian Room of New York's Plaza Hotel at a September jazz party given by Columbia Records to celebrate "the healthy state of jazz" at the label.
 Later issued in full as Jazz at the Plaza in 1973, the live set featured three staples of Davis' and Coltrane's concert repertoire during their collaborating years.
 The sextet opened up with the standard "Straight, No Chaser", composed by Thelonious Monk.
 The musicians took the number at a brisk tempo, and though Jimmy Cobb lacked former drummer Philly Joe's technical flair, he and Paul Chambers remained consistent, as the horns carried into whirling solos.
 Evans used Adderley's solo and the song's tempo to improvise, as he scattered Bud Powell-like clusters.
 Journalist Lindsey Planer later called the performance "slippery and triple-jointed", and went on to state "The band plays as if Monk might have been in the room that night.
 This is Davis at his most muted magnificence."

 The Sonny Rollins-penned "Oleo" followed along at a wild Paul Chambers bass tempo, as Evans' fluid orchestral piano technique suggested multiple key centers and modal impressions.
 In contrast to the high tempos and improvisation of the other live tunes, "My Funny Valentine" was stately and serene, as Coltrane and Adderley sit out, giving Evans and Davis a more meditative backdrop for sensitive soloing.
 Evans displayed his soft and sensitive piano style.
-His unique and challenging sound was one of the reasons Miles Davis had hired him following Philly Joe's departure.
+His unique and challenging sound was one of the reasons Miles Davis had hired him following Garland's departure.
 The late-night languor of "My Funny Valentine", along with Bill Evans' presence and the more consistent and improving sextet, would hint at the music later featured on Davis' next album, the 1959 jazz masterpiece Kind of Blue.